 Lay the mask flat and arrange the pleats as straight as possible.
 Sew the sides from top to bottom, not too close to the edges since you still have to get your elastic/ties in there.
 Trim the threads and pull off the template.
 If it looks crooked rip out the offending pleat(s) and do them again.
 It happens.
 Press.

 Turn the mask over and insert your piece of wire.
 5" long is good for the medium and large sizes but something more like 4" is better for the small (it needs to fit between your rows of stitching).
 Sew around the wire to hold it in place.
-NOTE: you may want to bend over the ends of your wire, but with my ties I feel the plastic coating will keep it from poking through anything so I leave them be.
+NOTE: you may want to bend over the ends of your wire to make it less likely they will escape in the wash.

 Now you can insert your elastic or ties and sew them in place.
 Stitch the entire sides not just the top and bottom as the pleats need to be reinforced (if you used the method of sewing the elastic/ties in from the beginning be sure to sew down the sides again for reinforcement).